-Berries are actually a great choice of fruit when you're on a keto diet or low carb diet.
+Berries are actually a great choice of fruit when you're on a keto diet.
 Together with melon, berries contain the lowest amounts of carbs among all fruits.
 I eat a few berries almost every day and always have a bag or two in my freezer.

 Strawberries are naturally sweeter than raspberries, blackberries and blueberries, which makes them a great choice for a keto berry smoothie.